 matrix.
 Still, there is a link between the two: the spatial coordinates which are at the heart of the geographic vector data model can be represented in R using

-The geographic vector model is based on points located within a coordinate reference system (CRS).
-Points can represent self-standing features (e.g. the location of a bus stop) or they can be linked together to form more complex geometries such as lines and polygons.
-Most point geometries contain only two dimensions (3 dimensional CRSs contain an additional \(z\) value, typically representing height above sea level).
+The geographic vector data model is based on points located within a coordinate reference system (CRS).
+Points can represent self-standing features (e.g., the location of a bus stop) or they can be linked together to form more complex geometries such as lines and polygons.
+Most point geometries contain only two dimensions (3-dimensional CRSs contain an additional \(z\) value, typically representing height above sea level).

 In this system London, for example, can be represented by the coordinates